Freq Resp: 10Hz-20kHz +/- 0.02dB

 Inside Relay is a legendary Burr-Brown 5102, a costly DAC usually found only in top shelf audiophile home audio and home theatre systems.
 Relay’s Cirrus microprocessor decodes aptX, a superior performance digital audio codec used in later-generation smart devices (particularly Android OS).
 This combination of advanced hardware and firmware preserves all the musical detail, dynamic range and full bandwidth response that elevate digital music from a mere collection of notes up to emotion-packed artistic expression.

 With the vast array of wireless audio options such as Airplay, Sonos, Roku and countless others, why did we choose Bluetooth especially when Bluetooth has a reputation for poor sound quality and limited operating range?
-Every modern smartphone, tablet and laptop is Bluetooth equipped so it affords instant compatibility for millions of people.
+Every modern smartphone, wireless device and laptop is Bluetooth equipped so it affords instant compatibility for millions of people.
 There is no need to own or be within range of a wireless router.
-There’s no need to synchronize playlists and accounts between devices.
+There’s no need to synchronise playlists and accounts between devices.
 There is no need to download an App to make it work; in fact it only takes 1 minute to set up and start playing music.
 Bluetooth is a familiar technology to millions of people so it is not intimidating and difficult to set up, as are the router-dependant systems.
 The surging popularity of portable Bluetooth speakers attests to the public’s enthusiasm for the technology’s convenience.

 Long Range Wireless